These two words work like a magic spell. They are the #1 way to enthuse customers to buy from you.

 When customers see a free shipping label, they automatically think you offer free returns as well.
 But that is not necessarily the case.

-If you can’t offer free shipping, providing free returns will comfort your customers.
+If you can’t offer free shipping, free returns will comfort your customers.
+Learn how to make the process easier for both you and customers and how to minimize returns as well.

 Some people love